unjabulomajola/data-analytics/1. excel/2_Jobs_Salary_Analysis/README.md

 ### 5️⃣ Top Paying Roles
 ![Top Paying Roles](assets/5_top_paying_roles.png)

-After cleaning and reformatting the data for clarity, it was found that **Senior Data Scientist**, **Data Engineer**, and **Machine Learning Engineer** consistently rank among the highest-paying positions.
+After cleaning and reformatting the data for clarity, it was found that **Senior Data Scientist**, **Senior Data Engineer**, and **Machine Learning Engineer** consistently rank among the highest-paying positions.

 💰 **Business Insight:**
 These findings reinforce that specialization and advanced technical skills command higher salaries.